duhanmeric/a-pathfinder/README.md

 ![alt text](https://i.hizliresim.com/t1ys9g9.png)

+## Featured

+You can select your start and end node!

 ## Coming Soon

-You can select your start and end node.
 Better visualizing.
 There will be a runner on the grid.
 With that way you dont need to keep track of colors.
-There can add walls (obstacles).
+You can add walls (obstacles).